-1. Understand WHY delegating work is hard for you
+1. Understand why delegation is hard

 Before you can get better at delegating, you need to understand why you find it difficult.
 Relinquishing control of your own work isn’t easy, and there are usually several reasons for this: maybe it’s because you’re especially dedicated to the job in hand; maybe it’s because you think there isn’t anyone who can do the job as well as you; maybe you are anxious about how it might be interpreted.
 Whatever the reason, effective delegation means learning to step back.

-2. Know WHEN to delegate
+2. Know when to delegate

 - Is there an employee who would like to take on the task?
-(Delegation can be a major positive if it helps people acquire new skills.)
+(Delegation can be a major positive if it helps people acquire new skills).

 - Do you have time to give detailed instructions?